onefrankguy/frankmitchell.org/posts/circular-like-breathing.md

 <!--
-Title: Circular (like breathing)
+title: Circular (like breathing)
-Created: 24 January 2006 - 6:04 pm
+created: 24 January 2006 - 6:04 pm
-Modified: 25 January 2006 - 6:24 am
+modified: 25 January 2006 - 6:24 am
+slug: circular
-Tags: searching
+tags: searching
 -->

 It's interesting how the web manages to weave back in on itself.
 I subscribe to [Harp-L][], and yesterday I come across a link to Ben Felton's blog, [Harmonica Ramblings][].
 Digging through the archives there, I found [a post][] that links to [Can't Count Sheep][], referencing my poem, [Harmonica][].